ChaoHuang2018/POLAR_Tool/README.md

+# Update
+[Oct/04/2024] POLAR was the Embedded Systems Software Competition Winner at the 20th ACM/IEEE Embedded Systems Week!

 # POLAR Official version
 POLAR [1] is a reachability analysis framework for neural-network controlled systems (NNCSs) based on polynomial arithmetic.
 Compared with existing arithmetic approaches that use standard Taylor models, our framework uses a novel approach to iteratively overapproximate the neuron output ranges layer-by-layer with a combination of Bernstein polynomial approximation for continuous activation functions and Taylor model arithmetic for the other operations.
 This approach can overcome the main drawback in the standard Taylor model arithmetic, i.e. its inability to handle functions that cannot be well approximated by Taylor polynomials, and significantly improve the accuracy and efficiency of reachable states computation for NNCSs.
 To further tighten the overapproximation, our method keeps the Taylor model remainders symbolic under the linear mappings when estimating the output range of a neural network.